 6. What is the age criteria for membership in the Junior League of San Diego?

 In order to join a Provisional class, you must be at least 21 years of age by June 30 of the league year in which you are completing your provisional program.
 The JLSD league year runs from July 1 to June 30.

 7. What types of women make up the typical Provisional class?

-While our members are diverse in age, background, skill set, race, ethnicity, religion, political affiliation, vocation, etc., we focus on recruiting women who share the desire to help carry out our mission while becoming a trained volunteer.
+While our members are diverse in age, background, skill set, race, ethnicity, religion, political affiliation, and vocation, we focus on recruiting women who share the desire to help carry out our mission while becoming a trained volunteer.

 8. What are my requirements during my Provisional Year?

-Due to COVID-19, the 2020-2021 Provisional Year was a bit different but typically provisionals attend monthly trainings, participate in the planning and execution of a fundraising event, organize a community project, complete a volunteer shift with one of our community partners, attend at least 3 of 6 General Membership Meetings and our end of year May Voting Meeting (with all other Active Members).
+Provisionals attend monthly trainings, participate in the planning and execution of a fundraising event, organize a community project, complete a volunteer shift with one of our community partners, attend at least 3 of 6 General Membership Meetings and our end of year May Voting Meeting (with all other Active Members).
 It’s busy but a fun year filled with many exciting adventures!